Omid Abari

 Short Bio:

-I am an Assistant Professor in the department of Computer Science at the University of California, Los Angeles (UCLA) where I lead Intelligent Connectivity (ICON) research group.
-I received my PhD in Computer Science from Massachusetts Institute of Technology (MIT) in 2018.
-My research supervisors were Professor Dina Katabi and Professor Anantha Chandrakasan.
+I am an Associate Professor in the department of Computer Science at the University of California, Los Angeles (UCLA) where I lead Intelligent Connectivity (ICON) research group.
+I received my PhD from Computer Science and Artificial Intelligence Laboratory (CSAIL) at Massachusetts Institute of Technology (MIT), working with Professor Dina Katabi and Professor Anantha Chandrakasan.
 I received my Master's degree from MIT and my Bachelor's degree from Carleton University, Canada.

 Research Interests: